ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - TCP slow-start when restarting after idle requires multiple RTTs to re-establish a throughput at the network's available capacity.
 When the active transmission time for segments is substantially shorter than the time between segments, leaving an idle gap between segments that triggers a restart of TCP slow-start, the estimate of the successful download speed coming from the application-visible receive rate on the socket can thus end up much lower than the actual available network capacity.
 This in turn can prevent a shift to the most appropriate bitrate. {{RFC7661}} provides some mitigations for this effect at the TCP transport layer, for senders who anticipate a high incidence of this problem.

 - Mobile flow-bandwidth spectrum and timing mapping can be impacted by idle time in some networks.
-The carrier capacity assigned to a link can vary with activity.
+The carrier capacity assigned to a physical or virtual link can vary with activity.
 Depending on the idle time characteristics, this can result in a lower available bitrate than would be achievable with a steadier transmission in the same network.

 Some receiver-side ABR algorithms such as {{ELASTIC}} are designed to try to avoid this effect.